The Positive Disruption Happening in Today’s Healthcare World

 Digital diagnostics and therapeutics are being used with patients to derive real, measurable, and clinical value.
 Success in these fields has already led to the creation of a digital health reimbursement model in both the diagnostics and therapeutics spaces that may likely become blueprints for the field.
 The CEOs of iRhythm, a digital health diagnostic service, and Omada Health, a digital therapeutic in the diabetes space will help us explore this new world.

 Employer and Consumer Driven Healthcare

-As consumer directed health plans take force, employers and consumers, more than ever, are becoming the institutions driving consumers to choose healthcare options.
-The ‘high deductible’ or ‘catastrophic’ plan puts the burden of most of consumption back onto the consumer.
-Telemedicine enabled by Doctor On Demand, onsite employer primary care with Crossover Health and pricing transparency solutions and consumer purchasing tools have a big role to play in this new environment.
+As consumer-directed health plans take force, employers and consumers, more than ever, are becoming the institutions driving consumers to choose healthcare options.
+The ‘high deductible’ or ‘catastrophic’ plan puts the burden of most of the consumption back onto the consumer.
+Telemedicine enabled by Doctor On Demand, onsite employer primary care with Crossover Health and pricing transparency solutions, and consumer purchasing tools have a big role to play in this new environment.

 Software Eats Biopharma